 The planet’s final frontier is 1.5 times larger than the United States, and that circumference doubles during the winter freeze.
-Its ice sheet is earth’s largest body of ice – an area of about 13.3 million sq km – formed through snowfall accumulating and compressing over millions of years.
-It holds ninety percent of the earth’s ice and seventy percent of its fresh water.
+Its ice sheet is the earth’s largest body of ice – an area of about 13.3 million sq km – formed through snowfall accumulating and compressing over millions of years.
+It holds ninety percent of the earth’s ice and seventy percent of its freshwater.

 At its thickest, the ice is over 2.8 miles (4.5 km) deep, a colossal cap covering the continent and exerting massive influence on world weather, substantially more than the arctic ice cap.
 The Arctic region/North Pole is ice floating on an ocean and, by comparison, has half the ice.

 Here, there are birds that can’t fly (penguins) and mammals that can’t walk (seals); a pollution-free environment where the wildlife returns your ogle.
 There’s no native population, so any environmental degradation is caused solely by outsiders.
 With limited history of abuse – excepting whalers and seal clubbers active until the mid-1900’s – animals don’t fear humans.

 Wildlife endures unimaginably harsh climate conditions.
 Only two percent of its land is not covered by permanent ice, and that’s where 16 of the 17 species of extremely tolerant, upright ducks colonize and nest during their short summer vacation.
 (Penguin species number seventeen claimed the Galapagos).